CTXz/Video-Glitch-Array/VGABreakout/README.md

 All KiCad PCB files, as well as gerbers can be found in this directory.
 To order the PCB, simply grab the grab the gerbers from the `Gerbers` directory and send them to your preferred PCB manufacturer.

 ### Components

+> **NOTE: At the moment the D-SUB 15 footprints are wrong.
+The recommended D-SUB 15 connectors will not fit and thus require the anchor points to be cut and the pins to be bent!**

 The following table provides a list of the necessary components for the breakout board, along with links to some examples.
 It is highly recommended to do a little research yourself here.
 Chances are that your local hardware store might be selling some components allot cheaper.